johnpaulada/awesome-learning-collections/README.md

 * [Frontend Masters' Frontend Handbook](https://frontendmasters.com/books/front-end-handbook/2018/) - *This is a guide that anyone could use to learn about the practice of front-end development.*
 * [RxJS Docs](http://rxjsdocs.com/#/) - A separate, *pretty official* RxJS docs website.
 * [Front-end Design Checklist](https://frontenddesignchecklist.io/) - *The Design Checklist for Creative Web Designers and Patient Front-End Developers.*
+* [Node Best Practices](https://github.com/i0natan/nodebestpractices) - A list of best practices in Node and its ecosystem.

 ## Software Development
 * [How to be a Programmer](https://github.com/braydie/HowToBeAProgrammer) - Learn how to be a programmer with this collection of resources.